fastapi/fastapi/docs/en/docs/async.md

 Even though the main specification for asynchronous web Python (ASGI) was developed at Django, to add support for WebSockets.

-That kind of asynchronicity is what made NodeJS popular (even though NodeJS is not parallel) and that's the strength of Go as a programing language.
+That kind of asynchronicity is what made NodeJS popular (even though NodeJS is not parallel) and that's the strength of Go as a programming language.

 And that's the same level of performance you get with **FastAPI**.